enrique-paulino/gui-creation-through-speech/README.md

 # GUI Creator using Speech Recognition
- A python program that allows the user to create a very basic GUI through speech recognition using voice commands.
+ A python program that uses threading and Google's voice recognition to allow the user to design a very basic GUI through voice commands.
+This program is just a proof of concept and would require a large amount of work to measure up to current GUI designing applications.
+A method to improve this would be to use an already completed GUI design application, such as a drag and drop interface, and associate voice commands to each of the widgets in said program.

 ## Commands
   `new <widget_name>`: Creates widget of that type.